calatrava/calatrava/README.md

 possible.
 However, there are still a small number of dependencies that need to be installed beforehand.

+*Note*: Currently, Calatrava only supports development on Macs. this will probably always be the case for iOS apps, but there are plans to at least support Linux for Android and Mobile Web.
+Windows is a little further off.
+Pull requests welcomed.

 1. [rvm](http://rvm.io).
 Calatrava projects are configured to use `rvm` by default.
 You could use Calatrava without it, but you will then need to make sure you have Ruby 1.9.3 installed however you